Ghostopheles/LibFleeingButton-1.0/README.md

 ```

 > [!CAUTION]
-> Buttons won't flee from the cursor in combat, nor will you be able to reset buttons in combat.
-Maybe I'll tighten this restriction a bit and only apply it to restricted frames but I'm lazy.
+> Buttons that execute secure actions will not flee in combat nor will you be able to reset them in combat.